![]() |

 French mailboat cancel:

-'LIGNE N': (french mail service) in a circle
+"LIGNE N": (french mail service) in a circle

-'LIGNE N PAQ FR NO': (french mail service) in an octogonal shape, reduced size
+"LIGNE N PAQ FR NO": (french mail service) in an

-A french 'CCH' cancel (Cochin China) on a 48 c red Hongkong stamp:
+A french "CCH" cancel (Cochin China) on a 48 c red Hongkong stamp:

 (Perfin of Hong Kong)